starlitriver/starlitriver.github.io/content/guides/biology/guide to genetics.md

 an organism has the same number of [[chromosome|chromosomes]] in each of its cells

-this number is called the diploid number and is sometimes shown as $2n$
+this number is called the diploid number and is sometimes shown as $2n$ if the number of chromosomes in an individual is abnormal, it is called [[aneuploidy]], meaning chromosomal disorders

 for sexual reproduction, an organism has to produce [[gamete|gametes]]. a gamete has a haploid number of chromosomes, half of the diploid number, and sometimes shown as $n$